 Saying that it is Riba and Major gharar implies you don’t know the meaning of either term.
-Riba implies a predetermined return while major gharar implies excessive uncertainty.
-So which is it? predetermined or excessively uncertain?
+Riba implies a predetermined return while major gharar implies excessive ambiguity.
+So which is it? predetermined or excessively ambiguous?

-P.S. no need to say “it’s impermissible to execute or market” because if something is impermissible is Islam its always impermissible to execute or market.
+P.S. no need to say “it’s impermissible to execute or market” because if something is impermissible in Islam it’s always impermissible to execute or market.
 There is never a distinction.

 It sure as heck isn’t a currency exchange (where did that come from???).
 It’s also not a bicycle.

 I’m glad it violates the conditions of a loan.
 That’s the point, its not a loan!
 Also, I might add, you’ve managed to contradict yourself for the third time in as many sentences.
 Claiming that it violates the conditions of a loan would exonerate it from your claim that it is Riba’ AnNisi’ah (one of two types of Riba in Islam, Riba AnNisi’ah refers to interest on loans which I’m hoping he was referring to).
 If you’re referring to the other type of Riba, i.e. Riba’ Al Fadl (which applies to barter exchanges) then your misunderstandings are even more serious.